trickeydan/warble/report.md

 Much of the information on using Azure Functions, especially from Microsoft, uses C# .NET as the programming language.
 As I was using NodeJS (required for this coursework), this often made it difficult to find resources on how to use Functions.
 This was especially the case for information from a reputable source (i.e Microsoft).

+My submission contains partially implemented, broken function that would have enabled users to post images and videos in their status updates.
+The obvious way to store this multimedia data is in blob storage.
+However, I could not find a way when searching to securely upload a file into Azure blob storage when using Azure Functions with NodeJS.
+I thus looked for alternative methods to store this data, settling on encoding it into base64 and uploading it into Azure Tables.
+I was unable to get this to work in time to submit this coursework on time.

 ## Time Taken

-During this assesment, I recorded a total of 54 hours working on the tasks given.
+During this assessment, I recorded a total of 54 hours working on the tasks given.
 This includes some, but not all of the time that I spent researching how to the Azure platform.

 During this coursework, I have learnt a lot about using serverless applications and Azure.
 It has also been an opportunity for me to learn more about writing frontend applications in JavaScript and making use of state libraries.